cs-4241-2023/a3-persistence/README.md

 *Technical*

 - (5 points) Instead of Glitch, host your site on a different service like [Heroku](https://www.heroku.com) or [Digital Ocean](https://www.digitalocean.com).
 Make sure to describe this a bit in your README.
 What was better about using the service you chose as compared to Glitch?
 What (if anything) was worse?
+I tried out Heroku to compare to Glitch.
+Glitch seemed to be aimed way more towards hobbyists than Heroku which appeared to have more tools and integrations available within it.
+It seemed to be used for dev teams and more reliable than Glitch.

 *Design/UX*